-Resolute Forest Products recognizes and respects the cultural and social significance of the land, water and forests to Indigenous peoples.
+Resolute Forest Products recognizes and respects the cultural and social significance of the land, water and forests to Indigenous Peoples.
 We also understand these resources are critical to their future prosperity and economic sustainability.
 We share a common interest in ensuring that the forests we rely upon continue to provide for cultural, environmental and economic needs of future generations.

 Resolute is committed to supporting and maintaining constructive relationships with First Nations and other Indigenous communities in our operating regions.
-In some of these regions, Indigenous peoples form a large segment of the population.
+In some of these regions, Indigenous Peoples form a large segment of the population.
 Our focus is on developing employment and business opportunities of mutual benefit.
 We have ongoing consultative relationships and business partnerships with close to 40 Indigenous communities and organizations.

 Nurturing Constructive Relationships

-We are committed to nurturing constructive working relationships with Indigenous peoples, including the need to respect treaties and traditional land rights, to pursue mutually beneficial commercial relationships, and to support socio-economic prosperity and viability.
+We are committed to nurturing constructive working relationships with Indigenous Peoples, including the need to respect treaties and traditional land rights, to pursue mutually beneficial commercial relationships, and to support socio-economic prosperity and viability.

 Forest Management Planning

-Open dialogue between management and Indigenous communities is maintained in all locations where Resolute operations have an impact on Indigenous peoples.
-Regular meetings are held to discuss topics of mutual importance, such as distribution of harvest zones, energy conservation and noise control, as well as developments of interest to the communities, like new access roads.
+Open dialogue between management and Indigenous communities is maintained in all locations where Resolute operations have an impact on Indigenous Peoples.
+Regular meetings are held to discuss topics of mutual importance, such as distribution of harvest zones, energy conservation, noise control and access roads.
+We maintain and nurture these relationships through public consultation and cooperative agreements that foster sustainable economic activities.
+Resolute actively engages Indigenous Peoples in the review of our harvesting plans to ensure that the company accounts for local cultural, environmental, social and economic considerations.

 Indigenous communities can also raise issues during third-party certification audits that are reported to the provincial or federal governments and, occasionally, to the public.
 Resolute conducts internal audits, called direction management reviews, prior to third-party certification audits to help identify, define and track any issues related to Indigenous affairs.
+Our woodlands operations use ISO 14001-certified environmental management systems to assess environmental risks, including those affecting Indigenous communities.
+Tracking systems designed to support EMS certification audits provide evidence for forest management certification requirements related to Indigenous harmonization.

 Partnerships and Ventures

-Our Thunder Bay (Ontario) sawmill, which operates under a unique business model with Resolute and the Fort William First Nation, was the first facility in Canada to work under regulations within the framework of the First Nations Commercial and Industrial Development Act, which facilitates industrial development with First Nations on their land.
+Our Thunder Bay (Ontario) sawmill, which operates under a unique business model with Fort William First Nation, was the first facility in Canada to work under regulations within the framework of the First Nations Commercial and Industrial Development Act, which facilitates industrial development with First Nations on their land.
 In 2021, we held a press event in Thunder Bay to celebrate this 20-year partnership, including the announcement of C$17 million investment at the facility, which employs about 250 workers, approximately 20% of whom are Anishinabek.

 Creating Opportunities for Indigenous Youth